SteveDaulton/download_counter/docs/source/index.rst

    status-code bytes_sent "http-referer" "http-user-agent"

-As (by default) the 'access.log' file only contains logs for the current day, this app should be run once per day (by a root cron job), and check both 'access.log' and 'access.log.1' to ensure all relevant requests are found.
+As (by default) the 'access.log' file only contains logs for the current day, this app should be run once per day (by a root cron job), immediately before log rotation.
+See the section :ref:`"Log Rotation" <logrotate>` for how to do this.
+(Alternatively, both 'access.log' and 'access.log.1' could be analyzed at any time of day, though this is much less efficient.)

 From the log we need to find: